 System: East Los Angeles

 Cal Water has provided high-quality water utility services in the East Los Angeles area since 1928.
 In addition to the customers in our East Los Angeles system, we serve customers through an operating contract with the City of Commerce.

 To meet our customers' needs, we use a combination of local groundwater and purchased water from the Metropolitan Water District of Southern California (MWD), which is obtained from the Colorado River and the State Water Project in northern California.
-The East Los Angeles water system currently includes 272 miles of pipeline, nine active wells, 26 booster pumps, 16 storage tanks, and three MWD connections.
+The East Los Angeles water system currently includes 272 miles of pipeline, 11 active wells, 29 booster pumps, 16 storage tanks, and three MWD connections.
 In 2019, we replaced 9,500 feet of water main, installed two new wells and treatment plants, completed seismic retrofits for one reservoir, and replaced two boosters and two well pumps and motors.

 Cal Water continues to deliver safe, reliable, and high-quality drinking water to our customers in the East Los Angeles system by ensuring that the wells, pumps, treatment plants, storage tanks, water pipes, and other infrastructure used to secure, treat, store, and deliver this water are systematically and proactively replaced when they reach the end of their life cycle.